zom-lang/rfcs/text/0003-primitives.md

 [summary]: #summary

 This RFC bring primitive types, like integers, floating point number, strings, char;
-and primitive values, like `true` and `false`.
+and primitive values, `true`, `false` and `undefined`.

 # Motivation
 [motivation]: #motivation

-*No interest, primitive types are mandatory for all programming languages*
+Primitive types are useful and mandatory ways to store numbers, string and char.

+Add an `undefined` is useful when you want to create a variable and initialize it later.
+But we need to be carful, because if function can return `undefined` the caller would need to check if it's not `undefined`.
+This is why function cannot return `undefined` and variable cannot be used if they are undefined.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation